 History & Literature’s field of European Studies encourages students to connect nation-states to transnational trends and events in the history and literature of Europe.
 Students in the European Studies field study themes such as colonization and imperialism, the emergence of national and ethnic literatures, movements of labor and capital, the rights and representations of minorities, and the negotiation and representation of ethnic and cultural difference.

 In addition to the requirements for all concentrators (5 tutorials and 1 course that satisfies the language requirement), students in the European Studies field complete the following requirements:

-- 1 survey of European history (the course should cover at least 100 years);
+- 1 survey course on European history (the course should cover at least 100 years);

-- 2 courses (1 history and 1 literature) that explore transnational or multiethnic topics, such as courses on empire, diaspora, or other comparative topics;
+- 2 courses (1 history and 1 literature) on empire, diaspora, or transnational or comparative topics;

-- 4 elective courses, balanced between history and literature.
+- 4 elective courses in European Studies, balanced between history and literature.